oddkiva/sara/doc/sphinx/source/datasets/kitti.rst

        \mathbf{R}_0^{(\text{rect})} & \mathbf{t} \\
        \end{array}
      \right]
-     \mathbf{X}
+     \mathbf{X}.

-It follows from this equation that to go from camera coordinate system #0 to camera coordinate system #2 is done by the rigid body transform :math:`(\mathbf{R}_0^{(\text{rect})}, \mathbf{t})`.
+Now the equation has the familiar form exposed in usual computer vision textbooks.
+And it follows from this equation that to go from camera coordinate system #0 to camera coordinate system #2 is done by the rigid body motion :math:`(\mathbf{R}_0^{(\text{rect})}, \mathbf{t})`.